Calcium Channel Blockers

 During a seizure, neurons create too many electrical signals, too quickly.
 Some doctors describe this as an electrical storm in the brain.

-There are dozens of anti-seizure drugs that may be prescribed for epilepsy.
+Dozens of anti-seizure drugs may be prescribed for epilepsy.
 One type is calcium channel blockers.
 These drugs do not cure epilepsy but helps limit abnormal electrical activity in the brain.
 This helps stop or reduce seizures.1-4

 Depending on the type of seizure, these drugs may be prescribed for:3,4